2025 Environment Canterbury election

-The 2025 Environment Canterbury election was a local election held from 9 September to 11 October in the Canterbury Region of New Zealand, as part of that year's nation-wide local elections.
+The 2025 Environment Canterbury election was a local election held from 9 September to 11 October in the Canterbury region of New Zealand, as part of that year's regional council elections and other local elections held nation-wide.

 Voters elected 14 regional councillors for the 2025–2028 term of Environment Canterbury, commonly referred to as ECan.
-Postal voting and the single transferable vote system were used.
+Postal voting and the first past the post voting system were used.
 ECan has 14 elected councillors and 2 councillors appointed by Ngāi Tahu, with the latter an arrangement in various forms dating back to 2010.